 If you are on facebook, the ES group is Eagle Syndrome Group and there is a Jugular Venous Outflow Disorders group.
 Fargen is talked about in both quite a bit.
 It looks like there is also a private group for his patients ‘#TeamFarJenn’

 @KyleNeedsHelp - As @Jules mentioned, Dr. Fargen hasn’t been doing ES surgeries for as long as many of the other doctors on our list so is less experienced w/ them.
 He is a “stent guy” vs. doing decompressions.
 His specialty is stenting veins that won’t stay open.
 It’s my opinion that stenting a compressed vein w/o first fixing the cause of compression makes no sense.
 We’ve also heard on here, somewhat often, from members who sent their scans to his office & were told they’d hear in a month whether or not they’d get an appointment but never heard anything.
 That would frustrate the socks off me!
-It would be worth calling his office to see about a consult, but if you want to see a surgeon who specifically does styloidectomies & IJV decompressions, Dr. Cognetti in Philadelphia or Dr. Costantino in White Plains, NY, would be the two who are closes to you.
+It would be worth calling his office to see about a consult, but if you want to see a surgeon who specifically does styloidectomies & IJV decompressions, Dr. Cognetti in Philadelphia or Dr. Costantino in White Plains, NY, would be the two who are closest to you.

 Again, as Jules said, I think meeting with Dr. Hackman & discussing your situation with him first, & even electing for him to do your surgery makes sense since we’ve got members who had IJV compression & who recovered from it once their styloids were shortened by Dr. Hackman.
 That could be your outcome, too.